Mebratie/KR_Regression/README.md

     * The repository contains the following directories:
        - **System**: Contains the dynamical systems to generate data
        - **scripts**: Contains the Jupyter notebook to run the code (to work with KRR) and display the results.
-       - **results**: Holds the results of the code execution, including figures and other important results.
+       - **results**: Contains the results of the code execution, including figures and other important results.
        - **Data**: Contains the generated data.

 ### Data Generation